matthewyang204/spotify-downloader-mac/OLDREADME.md

 optional arguments:
   -u URLS [URLS ...], --urls URLS [URLS ...]
-                        URL(s) of Sptofy songs, albums, or playlists to download.
+                        URL(s) of Spotify songs, albums, or playlists to download.
 If an album or playlist is given, append "|[TRACK NUMBERS]" to URL to specify which tracks to download.
 Example:
                         'https://open.spotify.com/playlist/mYpl4YLi5T|1,4,15-' to download the first, fourth, and fifteenth to the end.
 If not specified, all tracks are downloaded.
   -f TEMPLATE, --filename TEMPLATE
                         Specify custom filename.
 Use the following tags inside quotation marks: {artist}, {title}, {track_num}
                         Example: --filename "{track_num} - {title}".
 If not specified, filename = "{title} - {artist}".
 Note that changing this will cause tracks downloaded using a different template to not be recognized.
   -o OUTPUT, --output OUTPUT
                         Path to directory where tracks should be downloaded to